-The purpose of the energy use analysis is to determine the annual energy consumption of ceiling fans at different efficiencies in representative U.S. single-family homes, multi-family residences, commercial and industrial buildings, and to assess the energy savings potential of increased ceiling fan efficiency.
-The energy use analysis estimates the range of energy use of ceiling fans in the field (i.e., as they are actually used by consumers).
+The purpose of the energy use analysis is to determine the annual energy consumption of EPSs at different efficiencies in representative U.S. homes and business, and to assess the energy savings potential of increased EPS efficiency.
+The energy use analysis estimates the range of energy use of EPSs as they are actually used by consumers to establish a distribution of efficiencies.
 The energy use analysis provides the basis for other analyses DOE performed, particularly assessments of the energy savings and the savings in consumer operating costs that could result from adoption of amended or new standards.